-QUALIFICATIONS FOR GLOBAL EDUCATORS
+QUALIFICATIONSFOR GLOBAL EDUCATORS

-Global Educators are North American educators and/or missionary personnel.
+Global Educators are North American educators and/or missionary personal.

-- 1. GEs must be apostolic in doctrine and practice.
-They should wholeheartedly embrace the UPCI's Articles of Faith. - 2.
-GEs should be committed to the Great Commission.
-World evangelism should be their passion. - 3.
-GEs should be culturally relevant and adaptable.
-They should be excellent cross-cultural communicators. - 4.
-Academically, a GE should have a master's degree in a GATS field of study to teach bachelor level courses.
-This academic requirement may be waived if the GE has extensive on-field missionary experience or expertise in the courses they may be teaching.
-They should have an effective, proven teaching ministry. - 5.
-GEs are expected to fund their teaching ministry from their own finances or donor support.
+- Academically, a GE should have a master's degree in a GATS field of study to teach bachelor level courses.
+This academic requirement may be waived if the GE has extensive on-field missionary experience and expertise in the courses they may be teaching.
+They should have an effective, proven teaching ministry - GEs must be apostolic in doctrine and practice.
+They should whole-heartedly embrace the UPCI's Articles of Faith. - GEs should be culturally relevant and adaptable to foreign situations.
+They should be excellent cross-cultural communicators. - GEs should be committed to the Great Commission.
+Missions should be a driving force in their lives.
+World evangelism should be their passion. - GEs must be able to fund their teaching ministry from their own finances or raise donor support.